Criteria Attention Skills Test (CAST)

 The CAST is a short test that measures a person’s concentration and ability to sustain focus on one or more tasks while avoiding distractions.
 Because of its ability to measure concentration skills, the CAST helps predict employee success in a wide variety of positions — ranging from skilled manufacturing jobs to casino gaming dealers to video surveillance workers.
 High attention and concentration levels are also strongly correlated with low operator error, so the CAST is used to help predict job performance for pilots, delivery drivers, and truck and bus drivers.

-The assessment is made up of four tasks, which must be completed on a desktop or laptop computer, due to the response requirements.
-Each task features images involving specific shapes and/or colour shades which require a particular response.
-The candidate is required to respond as quickly as possible to indicate a specified feature of the image, by using a particular key on the keyboard.
+The assessment is made up of four tasks; these feature images involving specific shapes and/or colour shades which require a particular response.
+The candidate is required to respond as quickly as possible to indicate a specified feature of the image, by using a particular key on the keyboard (for laptop or desktop users) or button on their screen (for tablet or smartphone users).
 Candidates are instructed to respond as quickly and accurately as possible, as their reaction times and accuracy will impact their score, although the assessment is not time limited.

 The questions do not contain any English language; only the instructions require English comprehension.
 Tutorials provide the opportunity for candidates to practice and ensure they understand the instructions before beginning each scored section of the assessment.
 The assessment is streamed randomly: each candidate receives the questions in a different order.
 This means the assessment offers a relatively unique experience for each candidate, while maintaining the same number and complexity of questions.